 Part of Leeds Student Union, QTIPOC runs social and community events for LGBT+ people of colour.

 Practical and Social Support for Refugees and Asylum Seekers, this charity provides ESOL, Women's Group and weekly drop-in sessions with hot meals and food aid.

 Path provides free ESOL courses, and run The Hive Online, a safe space for migrants to practice English conversations while learning about the British culture, local services, opportunities, and share their cultural identities and stories.

-HEMCC is a charity based in Hull which aims to advance the education and training of members of ethnic minorities within the local area, so as to assist them to adapt within a new community.
+HEMCC aims to advance the education and training of members of ethnic minorities within the local area, so as to assist them to adapt within a new community.
 We provide English Language classes in both ESOL and IELTS in order to allow refugees to gain vital language skills which will help them to integrate within British society.

 Integration and community support based in Moss Side.
 MRSN is a grass-roots organisation directly managed by refugee communities in Manchester.
 For over 24 years, they have been providing practical support to those fleeing persecution, conflict, and various forms of injustice and abuse.

 This Manchester-based charity works to empower the disadvantaged population within the Black and Asian Minority Ethnic (BAME) communities, particularly refugees, asylum seekers and other immigrants from the new emerging communities in Greater Manchester.
 They work to promote social integration, equality, diversity and human rights of BAME families, with an emphasis on the mental health and wellbeing of women and young girls who have been victims of Gender-Based Violence.

 Providing ESOL to migrant and refugee women with childcare support.